 It grew quickly once she began allowing other nearby moms the opportunity to start their own cleaning businesses under the Laundry Care name, and a decade-plus later, Balog’s homegrown company has more than 100 providers spread across 46 cities.

-The company, which charges for wash-and-fold by the bag, recently acquired competitor Push Laundry, which remains in operation and charges by the pound.
+The company, which charges for wash-and-fold by the bag, acquired competitor Push Laundry, which remains in operation and charges by the pound.
 Both entities offer around-the-clock support and easy ordering both online and via mobile app.

 Pickup and delivery are always free, and customers can choose from same-day, one-day, and two-day turnaround times.
 Busy customers can even schedule interactions while they’re away from home.
 And, the service is customizable: Enter your preferences at checkout, and your laundry will be returned just the way you like it.